christianalfoni/EmptyBox/posts/2016_04_27_Combining-React-with-industrial-design.md

 # Combining React with industrial design

 In the world of web applications it is not enough to just write code.
 We also need a well thought out interface for our users to interact with the application.
 The web has changed a lot the last few years as we have moved from building static websites to full fledged complex applications.
 The workflow of writing code, collaborating with designers and push great products out the door is still changing as we explore this brave new world.
-In this article I am going to tell you about this newly evolved collaboration of how a designer treats me as a manufacturer of components, and how that makes me a very happy developer.
+In this article I am going to tell you about a collaboration where the designer treats the developer as a manufacturer of components, and how this idea can make very happy developers and designers.

 ### Meet Arne
 When you meet Arne the first time, looking at his style in clothing and that huge keychain he drags around, you kinda get this impression of a punk rocker who works as a janitor.
 Though Arne is indeed a practical guy he does all his work on and on top of a small laptop.
 I kid you not, he has a tiny external mouse using the hand resting point of his laptop as the scroll surface.
 Consider this in addition to him always being late, impossible to get his attention due to always listening to loud music and last but not least, his workspace of choice, you can safely state that Arne is an original.